ga-chicago/wdi5-course-notes/09_reactjs/overview.md

 ReactDOM.render(<Page />, document.getElementById('form-component'));
 ```

+## Homework

+See the GitBook for tonight's homework.

 ## More resources

 This week will be full of React lessons.
 Be sure to check out the [official docs](https://facebook.github.io/react/docs/getting-started.html) to learn even more about React.js